xarteaga/ArduScope/README.md

 * Signal generator between 0 and 5 v output voltage (a pontentiometer or whatever sensor can be used also).
 * Linux Host (I used Ubuntu 12.04).
 * GNU Make.
-* Arduino core, AVR compilers and loaders.
+* Arduino core, AVR compiler (gcc-avr 4.5.3) and loaders.
 * Free ethernet interface and cable.
 * A web browser (it has been tested with Google Chrome/ium and Firefox)